The Domino Effect of Local Ecological Collapse

-EnergyElephant supports International Day for Biological Diversity 2025
+EnergyElephant supports the UN's International Day for Biological Diversity 2026.

 Biodiversity is the foundation of all life on Earth, and fundamental to human well-being.
 Biodiversity and healthy ecosystems can serve as natural buffers against extreme climate and weather events, such as changing patterns of rainfalls, droughts, storms, and other disasters.
 They are an important resource for increasing resilience, and reducing the risks and damages associated with negative impacts of climate change.